GoogleCloudPlatform/microservices-demo/kustomize/components/native-grpc-health-check/README.md

 resources:
 - base
 components:
-- components/container-images-tag-suffix
 - components/native-grpc-health-check
 ```

-You can (optionally) locally render these manifests by running `kubectl kustomize . | sed "s/$SUFFIX$SUFFIX/$SUFFIX/g"`.
-You can deploy them by running `kubectl kustomize . | sed "s/$SUFFIX$SUFFIX/$SUFFIX/g" | kubectl apply -f`.
+You can locally render these manifests by running `kubectl kustomize .` as well as deploying them by running `kubectl apply -k .`.

-_Note: for this variation, `kubectl apply -k .` alone won't work because there is a [known issue currently in Kustomize](https://github.com/kubernetes-sigs/kustomize/issues/4814) where the `tagSuffix` is duplicated.
-The `sed "s/$SUFFIX$SUFFIX/$SUFFIX/g"` commands above are a temporary workaround._

 ## Resources